 The need for trucks to transport goods is a given.
 Even during a recession, trucks must still transport major goods throughout the country.
 Product demand may wane, but routes will always remain open.
 Truck drivers experience job stability, especially during challenging economic times.
 Many factors will create more trucker jobs, especially in the near future.
-By the end of 2022, e-commerce growth rates will increase by 9.7 percent, according to industry forecasters.
-With more goods ordered online each year, there will be a need to move these goods to their destinations.
+E-commerce growth of 8.9 percent in 2023 and 9.4 percent in 2024 are expected, will activity tapering down slightly through 2027, according to industry forecasters.
+With more goods ordered online each year, there will be a continued need to move these goods to their destinations.

 To help with the shortage of drivers, new truck driving schools are being opened or expanded.
 Expanding the availability of CDL programs will help get newly trained drivers on the road faster than ever.
 Truck driving programs can take as little as four weeks.

 Job outlook rates from the Bureau of Labor Statistics also support how truck driving is a stable profession.
 Between 2021 to 2031, heavy-duty and freight-driving jobs will increase at an average rate of 4 percent.
 Each year, an estimated 260,000 new trucking jobs will open up.
 The new jobs will come from a growing number of truck drivers nearing retirement age.

 The states with the highest number of trucking jobs include: